 We’re excited to have you as a patient and want you to feel prepared for your visit so it’s as seamless and beneficial as possible.
 Our experienced team is here to answer any questions.

-• You will be greeted by our friendly front desk staff who will walk you through the intake process and prepare you to see your physical therapist.
+• Our welcoming front desk staff will guide you through the intake process and prepare you to meet your physical therapist.

-• We will provide interventions on your first visit to get you moving better and feeling better.
+• You will receive hands-on interventions on your first visit to help you start moving better and feeling better.

-• Listening to your unique needs, we will create a custom home-activity plan for you that is designed to help improve your condition and help you meet your goals.
+• Listening to your needs, your therapist will design a personalized home-activity plan to support your recovery and help you return to pain-free movement.

 Accepted Insurances

-We accept most major insurances including Medicare, Medicaid, BCBS, Humana Medicare Advantage, United Healthcare, Department of Veteran’s Affairs, Allegiance, Pacific Source, Montana Health Coop, Tricare, Aetna and EBMS.
+We accept most major insurances including Medicare, Medicaid, Blue Cross Blue Shield (BCBS), First Choice, Humana Medicare Advantage, United Healthcare, Department of Veteran’s Affairs, Allegiance, Pacific Source, Montana Health Coop, Tricare, Aetna, Workers Comp, and EBMS.
 To find out if we accept other insurance providers, please contact one of our clinics.

 How To Prepare